 • All Yoga Asanas must be practiced on an empty stomach.
 However, there is no harm if a small cup of milk, light tea, or coffee is taken before commencing.

-Pranayama is the fourth limb of Ashtanga Yoga.
+Pranayama is the fourth limb of Ashtanga Yogic practices.
 It begins with the regulation of breath, and ends in establishing full and perfect control over Prana – the life current or inner vital force.
 With the practice of Pranayama, Nadis, channels of Prana, are purified.
 Breath is gross Prana.
 By establishing control over the gross Prana, you can easily gain control over the subtle Prana.
 Control of breath also brings about control of mind; and he who has controlled his mind, has also controlled his breath.
 If one is suspended, the other follows.
 If the breath is unsteady, the mind is also unsteady.
 If the breath is steady and calm, the mind is also steady and calm.
 Therefore, Pranayama steadies the mind and makes it fit for Concentration.
 The practice of Pranayama should be systematic and well-regulated.
 Just as it takes a long time, patience, and perseverance, to tame a tiger, so also you will have to tame the Prana gradually.

 Given, below, are preliminary instructions on Pranayama practice:

 • It is preferable to have a separate room for your practice, which is dry and airy, and not damp or ill-ventilated.
-The practice can be carried on by the side of a river or a lake, at the top or foot of a hill, or a secluded part of a pleasant and beautiful garden, or at any place where the mind gets concentrated easily, due to good spiritual vibrations.
+The practice can be carried on by the side of a river or a lake, at the top or foot of a hill, or a secluded part of a pleasant and beautiful garden, or at any place where the mind can concentrate easily, due to good spiritual vibrations.
 Whatever place you finally select, take particular care to see that it is free from chill and strong draught, mosquitoes, bugs, ants, etc.

 • A Pranayama practitioner’s diet should be light and moderate.